bio-tools/pub2tools/docs/output.rst

 _`language_biotools`
   Contains the values of the `language attribute`_ of the bio.tools entries corresponding to the bio.tools IDs in existing_, that is, if the current entry constructed by Pub2Tools is found to be existing in bio.tools, then the languages currently in bio.tools are output here to contrast with the values in the column language_.
 Languages of a bio.tools entry are separated by ``" ; "`` and languages of different entries are separated by ``" | "``.
 _`oa`
   ``true``, if the publication is Open Access (according to the PubFetcher's `oa field <https://pubfetcher.readthedocs.io/en/stable/output.html#oa>`_ of the publication).
+Values of different publications are separated by ``" | "``.
+This information is just got as a side effect of fetching publications in :ref:`fetch_pub` and it is not used anywhere in Pub2Tools.
+_`preprint`
-Values of different publication are separated by ``" | "``.
+  ``true``, if the publication is a preprint (according to the PubFetcher's `preprint field <https://pubfetcher.readthedocs.io/en/stable/output.html#preprint>`_ of the publication).
+Values of different publications are separated by ``" | "``.
 This information is just got as a side effect of fetching publications in :ref:`fetch_pub` and it is not used anywhere in Pub2Tools.
 _`journal_title`
   Journal titles of publications (separated by ``" | "``) as got from the PubFetcher `journalTitle field <https://pubfetcher.readthedocs.io/en/stable/output.html#journaltitle>`_.
 Journal titles are used as part of the publication IDs selection process in :ref:`select_pub` and in excluding a few publications from certain journals.
 _`pub_date`